tanaphon123/tanaphon123/README.md

 Back-End Developer
 ------------------

-Worked at the Pixel Intigration company from February 1, 2024 to present => Work From Home
+Worked at the Pixel Intigration company as a Laravel FullStack Developer from February 1, 2024 to present => Work From Home

 Interned at SNC as a Back-End Developer for 7 months